ArticleHeadless with NextJS & GatsbyJS: 9 Key Benefits for Your Business

 Application Architect, Little Caesars

-That global CDN doesn’t care all that much how much traffic you receive.
+A global CDN by providers like Netlify doesn’t care all that much how much traffic you receive.
 The network handles it.
 There is no single server that might be too weak.

 The points above accumulate and they clearly influence the most important of goals.
 Your business goals and your bottom line.
 Higher performance means higher conversions, which means that you make more money with the same amount of traffic.
 Which means higher growth and more opportunities in all other aspects of your business.